Confirmation of $g_{\rm A}$ quenching using the revised spectrum-shape method for the analysis of the $^{113}$Cd $\beta$-decay as measured with the COBRA demonstrator: The spectrum-shape method

+The relation in Eqn.~(\ref{eqn:sNME}) is exact for ``ideal'' NMEs, but becomes only approximate for NMEs computed under the assumption of the impulse approximation and using approximate nuclear model wave functions.
+Because many or all of the non-zero contributions come from outside the canonical shell-model valence space, it is hard to calculate the s-NME accurately.
+The l-NME, on the other hand, is easier to evaluate since it is usually not subject to this problem.
+Despite its smallness, the value of the s-NME can strongly affect the calculated half-life and spectral shape of a forbidden non-unique transition \cite{Kirsebom2019, Kumar2020, Behrens1982}.

-In some ISM and IBFM-2 calculations, the $^{V}\mathcal{M}^{(0)}_{K K-1 1}$ matrix element is zero due to the limitations of the single-particle model space.
-This is also the case in the present calculations.
-On the other hand, in MQPM calculations the same NME is typically non-zero; in the present case it is on the order of 0.4.
-However, in the MQPM calculations it is necessary to adjust the single-particle energies using experimental data, which can only be done for the orbitals close to the Fermi surface.
+In some ISM and IBFM-2 calculations, the s-NME is found to be exactly zero due to the limitations of the single-particle model space.
+This is also the case in the present calculations before applying our data-driven approach.
+On the other hand, in MQPM calculations the same s-NME is typically non-zero; in our calculations it is on the order of 0.4.
+Moreover, in the MQPM it is necessary to adjust the single-particle energies using experimental data, which can only be done for the orbitals close to the Fermi surface.
 Thus, the contributions which are outside the shell-model space are accounted for to some degree, but for individual states this may not be very accurate.